Working With Files and Directories

 After running the following commands, Jamie realizes that she put the files

-folder (i.e. the one she forgot to put them in)$ mv sucrose.dat maltose.dat ____/____
+raw/folder (i.e. the one she forgot to put them in)$ mv sucrose.dat maltose.dat ____/____Solution

 Copying files and directories